Brilliant People – A Short Story – Fantasy / Thriller

 But this morning Enid was not in the mood to feed the wasps and watch the neighbours.
 She was far too busy coming to terms with the scorched remains of Percy, Pickle, Starlight, Socks, Fluffy, Diddems, Lucky – not so lucky – and Tombo.
 Also Fred, and… possibly Dayna, or perhaps it had been Sinbad?

-By the end of the appointment with Douglas Simmons, Mendes had felt sick and gone home early.
-They threw up in the train station toilets.
+By the end of the appointment with Douglas Simmons, Mendes had had enough.
+Excusing themselves from the office with an upset stomach and going home early.
+They threw up outside the station.
 Then boarded the train to London Bridge.

 They sat with their pumped-up jowl pressed against the glass of the train window.
 Eyes staring out at nothing.
 Their non-committal reflection masking the hot scenes of hell.